Epidemiological-behavioural modelling applied to public, veterinary and plant health

 One of my research interests is addressing interdisciplinary problems in epidemiology that involve the dynamics of behaviour.
 Application areas span public, veterinary and plant health policy.
 I refer to quantitative models that incorporate both epidemiological and behavioural dynamics as epidemiological-behavioural models.

-One such example is my involvement in the BBSRC funded project Farmer-led Epidemic & Endemic Disease-management (FEED) project.
+FEED project: One such example is my involvement in the BBSRC funded project Farmer-led Epidemic & Endemic Disease-management (FEED) project.
 The FEED project began in October 2019.
 I have been part of a collaborative team, joint with colleagues from the University of Warwick and University of Nottingham.

 The FEED project studied the impact on livestock disease outbreaks of farmer-led control and variation in livestock disease management behaviours amongst farmers.
 In the event of an outbreak of infectious disease on livestock farms, tensions may arise when inaction may be the most cost-effective strategy for an individual farmer even though this could lead to local protracted epidemics.
 As an extreme example, an individual farmer is in most instances better to risk infection than proactively cull their livestock; yet culling may be a powerful tool to prevent large-scale outbreaks of some diseases.